Combat operations in 1965 during the Indonesia–Malaysia confrontation: Landing at Long Bawang

+Battle of Plaman Mapu

 A significant attack was made by the RPKAD against Plaman Mapu, the base of B Company, 2nd Battalion British Parachute Regiment.
 It had been identified as a target because it was barely 1 km from the border and lacked mutual support from any other Commonwealth base.
 The RPKAD companies landed at Pontiak and marched north west to Balai Karangan, south of Kuching and opposite Plaman Mapu.
 The majority of B Company was out on patrols, and Plaman Mapu was only lightly held.
 It was composed of a company HQ element, an understrength platoon and a mortar section, all commanded by the Company Sergeant Major.

 The RPKAD attack started at 5:00 am on 27 June.
 It was made by the three platoons of B (Ben Hur) Company of Battalion 1 equipped with AK 47, Bren LMGs and Yugoslav 90mm rocket launchers.
 The two flank platoons had Bangalore torpedoes.
 The Indonesians penetrated the perimeter during a driving monsoon rain and overran a mortar pit.
 Counter-attacks were launched by the paras, and the close-quarter battle lasted nearly two hours.
 The defenders reported that the Indonesians twice re-grouped and re-attacked, a significant change in tactics.
 The Indonesians were driven off; the UK estimated inflicting 50 casualties.
 Two British paratroopers were killed in the fighting, while swift medical attention assured the survival of the wounded.
 The Indonesians claimed that two RPKAD soldiers were killed, the other two companies (from Battalion 3, newly converted from 441 (Banteng Raider III)) remained in reserve just inside Indonesia throughout the action.
 Indonesia claimed a major victory, and "Ben Hur" led the Independence Day parade in Jakarta that August.
 The platoon commanders were all promoted in the field.
 The action was known as the Battle of Plaman Mapu.

 Other actions included a small incursion across the border into eastern Sebatik Island near Tawau, Sabah; the Singapore MacDonald House bombing on 10 March, killing 3 people and injuring another 33; and a very minor terrorist attack in Kuching—a grenade thrown in the market from a motorcycle.
 Indirect fire attacks became more common.

 The best known Claret operation occurred on 21 November 1965.
 A company from the 2/10 Gurkhas encountered a platoon sized force of Indonesians in an entrenched position in Kalimantan opposite Bau.
 The position was situated in a manner that allowed only one approach, which was along a ridge that was so narrow that only a small force of three men could move up it in line-abreast formation.